emerleite/node-database-cleaner/Readme.md

 ========================
 The simplest way to clean your database.
 Removes all data.
 Starting only with mongodb, but will support mainstream databases.

+Say you're doing test cases.
+How can you clean up your data after each test run?
+With Database Cleaner you can simply do it with one line of code.

 Dependencies
 ------------